corememltd/interop-eap-tls13/README.md

 The project is already configured to test TLSv1.3 without the user needing to edit any configuration files.

+**N.B.** the instructions below assume you are running commands from on the target system (container, VM or server)

 ## Testing

 The project comes with a number of `eapol_test` configuration files for you to use by running: